RuiSiang/PoW-Shield/README.md

 ![screenshot](screenshot.jpg)
 ## Description
 PoW Shield provides DDoS protection on OSI application layer by acting as a proxy between the backend service and the end user.
 This project aims to provide an alternative to general captcha methods such as Google's ReCaptcha that has always been a pain to solve.
-Accessing a web service protected by PoW Shield has never been easier, simply to to the url, and your browser will do the rest of the work for you.
+Accessing a web service protected by PoW Shield has never been easier, simply go to the url, and your browser will do the rest of the work for you.

 ## Usage
 github repo